Dad and Dave Come to Town: Legacy

 In one scene, Jill (Shirley Ann Richards) says to Jim Bradley (Billy Rayes), "Don't call me girlie".
 This line was used as the title for a 1985 documentary about women in the Australian film industry.

 The character of Entwistle (Alec Kellaway), the effeminate floorwalker who works at the fashion store, is a rare gay character in early Australian cinema.
 Although a stereotype, he is depicted as a loyal friend of the hero – the "first upfront camp male character to be treated in a positive fashion" and was so popular with audiences he returned in Dad Rudd, MP (1940).

+Filmink magazine called the film one of Hall's most personal:

+It’s about Dad Rudd entering the world of fashion – which we took as a metaphor for the film industry.
+Dad encounters a place full of glamour, art, oddballs and financial uncertainty, but he’s not overwhelmed: he brushes up, instals people with talent, sacks second-raters and traitors, publicises his wares, gambles his own money, has a big premiere.
+Every type that Dad encounters in the city is a recognisable film industry type...
+Through this film, it seems that Ken Hall was really able to demonstrate his love of making movies, and the people he collaborated with while making them: performers, publicists, designers, and so on (as well as pay back the people he disliked – ruthless competitors, back stabbers.